 The 2021 Act Amending the Transnational Provision of Services Act (Zakon o spremembah in dopolnitvah Zakona o čezmejnem izvajanju storitev; Official Journal of the Republic of Slovenia No. 119/2021 – ZČmIS-A) transposes Directive 2018/957 into Slovene local legislation.

-Under this Act, during the time of posting of a worker to Slovenia, the employer must guarantee the working conditions established in the Slovenian legislation.
+Under this Act, the employer must guarantee the working conditions established in the Slovenian legislation to posted workers.
 This includes the provisions concerning health and safety at work and special protection of workers.

 However, these provisions only apply if they are more favorable to the foreign worker.